A Complete Guide to Buy-to-Let Lifetime Mortgages

 It’s called BTL Equity Release product, and this guide will carefully guide you through the costs associated with BTLs, their features, and the BTL criteria, terms, and conditions.

-If this lifetime mortgage1 services are not what you need though, the article ‘Types of Lifetime Mortgages’ and select the plan that suits you best so be sure to check it out.
+If this lifetime mortgage1 services are not what you need though, the article ‘Types of Lifetime Mortgages’ can help you select the plan that suits you best so be sure to check it out.

 What is a Buy-to-Let Mortgage?

 True to its name, the buy-to-let (BTL) equity release services is for those looking to borrow against, or purchase a buy-to-let property.

 As per various equity release2 services providers, the buy-to-let property is one that is not occupied by the proprietor and must be let out under an Assured Shorthold Tenancy Agreement.

 The options provided in this plan are the lump-sum3 or regular income, roll-up, or voluntary regular repayment plan, all on a buy-to-let basis.

 Therefore, if you want to start renting a property or are an established landlord looking to extend BTL property investments that will benefit your tax planning and retirement, be sure to get hold of your financial adviser and start making plans.